ghiles10/ETL_STAR_SCHEMA_MUSIC_DATA/README.md

 Finally, the data is loaded into a PostgreSQL database using a star schema for improved query performance.

 ## Execution
 To execute the ETL pipeline, you must have PySpark and PostgreSQL dependencies installed.
-Then run the main script app.py to start the pipeline.